 In addition to helping to give conflict victims a new lease of life, Fransabank initiatives have focused on the right to life.
 We support a range of humanitarian causes and non-profit organizations which bring hope to people in need of medical treatment.
 These include the Brave Heart Fund, the Children’s Cancer Center of Lebanon, the National Eye Bank, Breast Cancer Research, and the Center for Osteoporosis Research, among others.

 “No child shall die of heart disease because of lack of funds” is the noble mission of the Brave Heart Fund, a philanthropic institution that provides funding for surgery on infants born with congenital heart problems.
 Fransabank wholeheartedly supported the Brave Heart Fund in its mission by donating funds for surgery and hospitalization fees.
-This support has taken on various guises, such as our participation in the Brave Heart Marathon over consecutive years, and, more recently, our sponsorship of Brave Heart’s fundraising gala dinner also for the past two consecutive years.
+This support has taken on various guises, such as our participation in the Brave Heart Marathon over consecutive years, and, our sponsorship of Brave Heart’s fundraising gala dinner also for the past three consecutive years.
 Fransabank’s role as main sponsor of this event made it possible to raise another USD 500,000 during an auction held at the dinner.
 A video presentation from Fansabank Chairman Adnan Kassar was screened at the event in which he encouraged Brave Heart to continue their valiant efforts and grant children their most natural right in life: the right to live.